-Your doctors may ask:
+Your health care professional may ask:

-- Do you experience any testicular pain or pain after ejaculation?
+- Do you have any testicle pain or pain after ejaculation?

 - Have you conceived a child with any previous partners?

-- Do you regularly take hot baths or steam baths?
+- Do you often take hot baths or steam baths?

 Questions for the woman

-Your doctors may ask:
+Your health care professional may ask:

 - What are your cycles typically like?
 How regular, long and heavy are they?